Juandd5/juandd5/readme.md

 ## Skills

 - Python :snake:
-- Back-end development with FastAPI y Django.
+- Back-end development with FastAPI and Django.
 - Relational database engines.
 - Knowledge of Object Oriented Programming.
 - Some HTML and CSS coding.